Issues tracker

 • Development of pathways across services to deliver offers for behaviour, eating, drinking, nutrition, continence and sleep.

-Health: bloods service
+Health: taking bloods

 • Taking bloods is traumatic and this impacts on the child, and wider family, and could lead to poor health outcomes if bloods cannot be collected or are delayed.